bharathshamasundar/CustomerRewards/README.md

 1) Customer Total Rewards -> For total customer reward points for each of the Customer

-2)Transaction List -> For all the transaction list present in the dataset
+2) Transaction List -> For all the transaction list present in the dataset

 3) Monthly Customer Rewards -> For a month on month based customer reward points on the basis of each customer